What Happens After Form E Is Exchanged: A Step-by-Step Process

 The First Directions Appointment (also known as the First Appointment) is the first stage in this process.
 At least 14 days before the First Appointment, both spouses must file the following:

-Chronology – this is a short list of relevant dates and major events (eg date when relationship started, date when couple started to live together, date of marriage, date of separation etc.)
+Chronology – this is a short list of relevant dates and major events (eg date when the relationship started, date when the couple started to live together, date of marriage, date of separation etc.)